Spin structure of diatomic van der Waals molecules of alkali atoms: Theoretical Framework

 As we mentioned above, vdW molecules are weakly bound molecular states held together by long-range dispersion interactions.
 For such molecular states, the electronic cloud for each of the atoms have little to none overlap, making vdW molecules fundamentally different to typical molecular states where the strong chemical bound originates from the overlap of the electronic clouds \cite{Jeziorski:1994,Reilly:2015}.
 In order to characterize the range of binding energies for vdW molecules, we can estimate the dominant role of the vdW interaction at different interatomic distances, thus allowing us to estimate the size (and energy) of the molecular states where vdW interactions prevails over the electronic exchange.
 The dominance of the vdW interaction can be roughly estimated via the ratio

-by assuming $V_{s/t} \approx V_{\rm vdW}\pm V_{\rm ex}$, where $V_{\rm ex}$ and $V_{\rm vdW}$ denote the electronic spin-exchange interaction and the vdW interaction respectively.
+by assuming $V_{s/t} \approx V_{\rm vdW}\mp V_{\rm ex}$, where $V_{\rm ex}$ and $V_{\rm vdW}$ denote the electronic spin-exchange interaction and the vdW interaction respectively.
 We define the critical internuclear distance $r_{\rm ex}$ by setting $\sigma_{\rm ex} (r_{\rm ex})=10$, ensuring that $V_{\rm vdW}\gg V_{\rm ex}$ when $r\geq r_{\rm ex}$.
+We note that $r_{\rm ex}$ has a similar physical interpretation as the LeRoy radius from LeRoy-Bernstein’s theory \cite{Leroy:1974}, i.e., it indicates the internuclear distance at which the electron cloud overlap is negligible.
 The dominance of vdW interaction at $r\geq r_{\rm ex}$ is demonstrated in Fig. \ref{fig:pot}, using $^7$Li$_2$ as an example (see Table~\ref{tab:vdWM} for the corresponding values of $r_{\rm ex}$.)
 Accordingly, a molecule can be classified as a vdW molecule if its size exceeds $r_{\rm ex}$ or, equivalently, its binding energy is smaller than the critical value defined as $E_S^{\rm max}\equiv |V_S(r_{\rm ex})|$.
 The critical values for the molecular binding energies are listed in Table \ref{tab:vdWM}.
 We find that the $E_s^{\rm max}$ and $E_t^{\rm max}$ are typically around 1 THz, corresponding to a $r_{\rm ex}$ of approximately 15-19 $a_0$.
 Nevertheless, as we can see from Table~\ref{tab:vdWM}, $^7$Li is the atomic species with the most restrictive range of binding energies in vdW units, with a critical value of a few thousand $E_{\rm vdW}$.
 Therefore, in this work, we will only consider molecular states with a binding range of up to a few thousand $E_{\rm vdW}$ to ensure that the vdW interaction dominates molecular bond formation for all species explored.